geneialco/GenOMA-Geneial-Ontology-Mapping-Agent/README.md

 })
 print(result)
 ```
-Replace the value of "text" with the question/phrase you want to map.
+- Replace the value of "text" with the question/phrase you want to map.
-Set "field_type" based on your input:
+- Set "field_type" based on your input:
     radio — (default) for yes/no questions or regular sentences.
     checkbox — for multi-select questions with options.
     short — for short phrases (typically < 5 meaningful words).
-The cell prints a dict with keys like:
+- The cell prints a dict with keys like:
 extracted_terms, candidates, best_match_code, best_match_term, confidence.

 ### 2 Batch mapping from Excel (in test_ML4H.ipynb)
+- Using your VScode or Cursor open our projet folder
-Run the cells after the single-text demo in test_ML4H.ipynb following this order:
+- Run the cells after the single-text demo in test_ML4H.ipynb following this order:
 read data → batch process → export results.
-Input: an Excel file (default gc.xlsx) with a column named Question.
+- Input: Your Excel file (default gc.xlsx as sample) with a column named "Question", the text in "Question" is the input text data.
-The notebook processes each row and creates three new columns:
+- Output: The notebook processes each row and creates three new columes:
     agent_term — the term extracted by the agent
     agent_code — the mapped HPO code
     confidence — confidence score (0–1)

-Typical variables in the notebook (adjust if needed):
+- Typical variables in the notebook (adjust if needed):
     INPUT_PATH = "gc.xlsx"
     OUTPUT_PATH = "mapped_gc.xlsx"
     QUESTION_COL = "Question"